YaCenturion/ssh-fetch-pull/README.md

-# 🚀 Remote Fetch & Pull GitHub Action
+# 🚀 GitHub Action: Remote Fetch & Pull

 This GitHub Action allows you to securely fetch and pull the latest changes from a remote Git repository via SSH.
 It also supports executing custom commands **before and after** the update process.